Mrs Rogers' Christmas Cake

 Add Eggs and Fruit: Add the eggs one at a time, beating well after each addition.
 Fold in the flour mixture and soaked fruits alternately until well combined.

-Bake: Pour the mixture into the prepared tin and bake at 160°C for 2–3 hours, or until a skewer inserted in the centre comes out clean.
+Bake: Pour the mixture into the prepared tin and bake at 160°C (not fan bake) for 2–3 hours, or until a skewer inserted in the centre comes out clean.

 Cool and Enjoy: Let the cake cool completely before serving or decorating.